BertiRean/hadoop-spark-cluster/README.md

 Shared repositories can be used to, for example, put the JAR executed with spark-submit inside.

 # To get access and run spark-submit commands inside the cluster
-Get the container hash code.
+Get the container Id.
 Type the following in a terminal:
 ```
 docker ps
 ```
 Type the following in a terminal:
 ```
-docker exec -it #hash_code_of_container /bin/bash
+docker exec -it #container_id /bin/bash
 ```
 If you have problems with docker container names, check it
 ```